pdavis68/OpenXmlBrowser/README.md

 # Generated HTML and CSS

 The HTML and CSS came from some pages in the site, https://renenyffenegger.ch/ that I found while Googling.
-He turned out to be a prolific github contributor. https://github.com/ReneNyffenegger
+He turned out to be a prolific github contributor. https://github.com/ReneNyffenegger.
+René has kindly given me permission to use this in my code.
-I've e-mailed him asking for his permission (assuming since the page is publicly available and that he's a heavy github contributor, that it won't be a problem.
-If it is, I'll replace the HTML and CSS.)

 # Example